Testing BSM Physics with Gravitational Waves: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Andreas Ringwald, Carlos Tamarit for useful discussions.
+We would like to thank Debika Chowdhury, Andreas Ringwald, Carlos Tamarit, Gianmassimo Tasinato and Ivonne Zavala for useful discussions.
 AS thanks DAMTP at the University of Cambridge for hospitality where parts of this work have been completed.
 The research of AS was in part supported by NSF grant PHY-2014071.
 FM is funded by a UKRI/EPSRC Stephen Hawking fellowship, grant reference EP/T017279/1, partially supported by the STFC consolidated grant ST/P000681/1 and funded by a G-Research grant for postdocs in quantitative fields.
 The work of FQ has been partially supported by STFC consolidated grants ST/P000681/1, ST/T000694/1.
 The work of GV has been partially supported by STFC consolidated grant ST/T000694/1.